simonwu53/NetCalib2-Sensors-Auto-Calibration/README.md

 [KITTI raw dataset](http://www.cvlibs.net/datasets/kitti/raw_data.php) from the date `26_09` is used and preprocessed before training.
 Drive `0005` and `0070` are split out for testing.
 Drive `0013`, `0020`, and `0079` are split out for validation.
+The rest drives are used for training.

-For the rest Drives from the `26_09` KITTI raw dataset, depth map is calculated from stereo color images, and LiDAR depth map is also calculated with an artificial error.
+For all drives, depth map (located in `image_c` folder) is calculated from stereo color images, and LiDAR depth map (located in `image_l` folder) is also calculated with an artificial error.

-The artificial errors are recorded for each drive in the following format,
+The artificial errors are recorded (in `gt.txt` file) for each drive in the following format,
-* filename: `gt.txt`
-* attributes: img_filename, roll err, pitch err, yaw err, x err, y err, z err
+* img_filename, roll err, pitch err, yaw err, x err, y err, z err

+Example for `gt.txt`:
 ```text
 0000000000.png,0.14150073,0.059256576,0.011725272,0.16007939,-0.18555182,0.04104398
 ...